markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

 For Huananzhi x99 Dual CPU Motherboards x99-t8d & x99-f8d - using Opencore 0.7.0 and Big Sur & RX570 Pulse 4GB graphics card.

-Includes my USB mapping (you may want to create your own using open core documentation).

 I have a multiboot system including macos Big Sur, Windows 10, PopOS and Qubes.
 I am NOT using opencore as a bootloader for Windows 10, PopOS and Qubes.
 Windows 10, PopOS & Qubes are much more stable being booted directly to the original bios rather than through opencore.

 Notes:  attached files are based on using modified x99-f8d bios (even though my motherboard is actually x99-t8d), bios has been removed to support turbo-boost unlock on all cores.
 The x99-f8d bios will work with x99-t8d motherboard using DDR3 memory.
 However, you may want to remove onboard speaker as it makes loud sound on x99-t8d motherboard.
 Also, x99-f8d bios will give faster performance on the x99-t8d motherboard - test scores will be better using x99-f8d bios even though memory timing features are missing.
 To update bios, use Rufus in Windows to prepare bootable USB using FreeDOS; afterwards add 3 attached file:  9.bat, AFUDOS.exe and x99f8dM.rom.
 Reboot in legacy mode to USB and execute 9.bat file.
 I have included photos of my bios settings in "Bios_Settings.zip".
 In my bios settings I have hyperthreading disabled as a personal preference as it improves single core performance.
 However, hyperthreading enabled will work just fine.